 Reflections from Jaymie:

 Bringing this work to my hometown started with multiple encouraging and strategic conversations with Sharon on Zoom.
-In Nelson, the first connection made was with the West Kootenay EcoSociety who hosted me for a Webinar in July on the topic of EartHand’s work and my intention to bring similar Programming to the West Kootenays.
-The Webinar was received with much enthusiasm and led to an informal ‘Backyard Fibres Guild’ followed by an Autumn ‘Simple Vessels Weaving Guild’ that saw five to eight People attending bi-weekly programming from July through December.
+In Nelson, the first connection made was with the West Kootenay EcoSociety who hosted me for a Webinar in July on the topic of EartHand’s work and my intention to bring similar programming to the West Kootenays.
+The Webinar was received with much enthusiasm and led to an informal ‘Backyard Fibres Guild’ followed by an Autumn ‘Simple Vessels Weaving Guild’ that saw five to eight people attending bi-weekly programming from July through December.

-Seeds of ideas for longer-term collaborative projects are slowly developing alongside the beginning of relationship building with local environmental non-profits, arts organizations, school teachers, fellow community-minded artists, and the local indigenous community.
-Home to a thriving arts scene, post-secondary fibre arts program, environmentalists, gardeners, activists, etc. There is plenty of interest and potential in doing this type of work here.
+Seeds of ideas for longer-term collaborative projects are slowly developing alongside the beginning of relationship building with local environmental non-profits, arts organizations, school teachers, fellow community-minded artists, and the local Indigenous community.
+Home to a thriving arts scene, post-secondary fibre arts program, environmentalists, gardeners, activists, etc., there is plenty of interest and potential in doing this type of work here.
 This sense of eager excitement and momentum is paired with the learning curve of being a returning newcomer, orienting to local funding streams, adapting to community dynamics, and relearning local histories all during this time of physical distancing and changing public health protocols.

-I have been humbly reminded to move at the pace of trust as I learn the complexities of the history and present-day politics of the area and as I reacquaint myself with the seasons and plants kin in this place.
+I have been humbly reminded to move at the pace of trust as I learn the complexities of the history and present-day politics of the area and as I reacquaint myself with the seasons and plant kin in this place.

 We currently have a small but enthusiastic and supportive community of fibre and weaving enthusiasts eager to learn (and unlearn), grow, share, and connect with each other and the land.
 Our next weaving guild based out of Nelson is scheduled for Winter of 2021, with Co-Lead Support from Harvest, one of the 2020 participants.